 February 15, Thursday – Cedar Key to Tarpon Springs

 We made it across the Big Bend!
 The crossing of the open water in Florida called the Big Bend that I worried would be hard and scary is done, and wasn’t that bad after all.
-Not to say there weren’t a few challenges in the last twenty -four hours of it, but we have arrived in Tarpon Springs.
+Not to say there weren’t a few challenges in the last twenty-four hours of it, but we have arrived in Tarpon Springs.
 Yeah!
 Here’s a drawing of the Big Bend showing our 3 legs versus the overnight option.
 (Note: Our Great Loop adventure is still not complete – we need to get to Islamorada in the Florida Keys for that “crossing the wake” milestone.
 Maybe another month or more).

-Yesterday in Cedar Key we decided to save some time by anchoring in a calm bay vs going down a windy path to the town in order to shorten our “commute” to our next stop 65+miles away.
+Yesterday in Cedar Key we decided to save some time by anchoring in a calm bay vs going down a windy path to the town so we could shorten our “commute” to our next stop 65+miles away.
 The anchorage was fine, had a beautiful view of the Milky Way, all was calm.
 But – after we were in bed some large swells disrupted our peace for a few hours- tossing us back and forth for a few seconds, dying down and then starting again.
 Pretty hard to sleep.
 I finally took 2 ibuprofen and sang songs from musicals in my head until I got to sleep.
 Dirk was awake until the bay calmed down about midnight or one.
 Whew.
 Lesson learned.

 Foggy ride and can you spot the crab pot?